- JCPS School of Innovation Overview

 Phase III—June 2014 through August 2015

-JCPS employees will implement all facets of the winning plan, and a School of Innovation will open in August 2015.
+JCPS employees will implement all facets of the winning plan, and a School of Innovation could open as early as the 2015-16 school year.

 To participate, interested teams must first submit a letter of intent to Jonathan G. Lowe, Director of Student Assignment, by Tuesday, December 10.
 The letter should include a brief statement about the team and its plans to submit an application by the Friday, January 31, deadline.